ucb-bar/chipyard/docs/Quick-Start.rst

 ..
 Note:: If you are planning to use the Hwacha vector unit, or other RoCC-based accelerators, you should build the esp-tools toolchains by adding the ``esp-tools`` argument to the script above.
   If you are running on an Amazon Web Services EC2 instance, intending to use FireSim, you can also use the ``--ec2fast`` flag for an expedited installation of a pre-compiled toolchain.

-Finally, set up Chipyard environment varibles and put the newly built toolchain on your path:
+Finally, set up Chipyard's environment variables and put the newly built toolchain on your path:

 .. code-block:: shell